Free Online Alcohol Screening for Alcohol Awareness Month

 - How much do other people my age drink?

-- What is a level of alcohol use that is less risky?
+- What is the level of alcohol use that is less risky?

 - Should I cut down on my drinking?
 If so, how?